Danack/RfcCodex/ternary_operator_right_associative.md

 }
 ```

 ## Forecast

-Quite unlikely to happen without a cunning plan.
+---Quite unlikely to happen without a cunning plan.---

-About the only way this could be addressed would be to use a new symbol for a right associative ternary operator.
+---About the only way this could be addressed would be to use a new symbol for a right associative ternary operator.---

-To keep the similarity with the current question mark `?`, an inverted question mark `¿` could be used. /s
+---To keep the similarity with the current question mark `?`, an inverted question mark `¿` could be used. /s---

+From PHP 7.4 [ternaries require parentheses](https://wiki.php.net/rfc/ternary_associativity) to set the correct order.
+This would allow us to implement them to be right associative by default if we wanted to.

 ## Notes